k-perry/pulse_observer/README.md

 ## Compatibility
 - This program has **only** been tested on Windows 10.
 It may or may not work on Linux or Mac OS.
-- Tested with two different webcams (Logitech C270 and Asus laptop).
+- Tested with the following webcams:
+    - Logitech C270
+    - Logitech C920
+    - Asus laptop

 ## Author
 Kevin Perry